LIONS FOUNDATION OF CANADA DOG GUIDES

 Q: What Should I Do to Keep My Dog Safe from Heartworm?

 A: Talk to your veterinarian about the best preventative medication for your dog.
-It’s easier, less expensive and much less stressful to prevent heartworm disease in dogs than it is to cure it.
+It’s easier, less expensive and much less stressful to prevent heartworm disease in dogs than it is to treat it.

 Q: Can Heartworm Disease be Cured?